cncf/wg-serverless/workflow/spec/spec.md

 "Hola John Michaels!"
 ```

-Note that in case of multiple actions with each containing an actionDataFilter, you must be careful for their results
+Note that in the case of multiple actions, each including an actionDataFilter, the action results could overwrite each other.
-not to overwrite each other after actions complete and their results are added to the state data.

 Also note that in case of parallel execution of actions, the results of only those that complete before the state
 transitions to the next one or ends workflow execution (end state) can be considered to be added to the state data.